legokor/INDACT_RobotArm/docs/HardwareDocumentation.md

         </tbody>
     </table>

-4. P4a: DB-9 connector on the back of the Electronics Box, color-coded <span style="color: green">**GREEN**</span>.
+4. P04a: DB-9 socket connector on the back of the Electronics Box, color-coded <span style="color: green">**GREEN**</span>.
     <img src="./db9.png" width=67 height=50 alt="DB-9 connector drawing"/>

-    - Counterpart (P2b) on the base of the robot
+    - Counterparts P04b is a DB-9 pin connector on the green end-effector cable, P04c is a DB-9 socket connector on the other end of the green end-effector cable, P04d is a DB-9 pin connector on the end of the robot arm end-effector cable (mounted in the robot arm base, near the Phi axis), P04e is a DB-9 socket connector on the other end of the robot arm end-effector cable, P04f is a DB-9 pin connector on Aux.
+Control Board 3 in the MODBUS section.
-    - "End-effector": MODBUS conenction for future smart end-effectors, and 3 servo PWM connections for the current end-effector
+    - "End-effector": MODBUS conenction for future smart end-effectors, 5V power and COM_PSU3, and 3 servo PWM connections for the current end-effector
-    - P2b is connected to Aux.
-Control Board 2 directly through a DB-9 extension.

     <table>
         <thead>